maurapintor/pandavision/README.md

 worker finishes processing the data, you will see the security evaluation curve on the interface.

-You can follow this video tutorial for configuring the security evaluation:
+You can follow this video tutorial (click for YouTube video) for configuring the security evaluation:

 [![Demo PandaVision](https://user-images.githubusercontent.com/23276849/140490341-7f61c975-ef7a-4169-8900-e1e2ee2a7df3.gif)](https://www.youtube.com/watch?v=SiP886Np-nc)